Operoo Audiri

 Literacy and Numeracy

-Our school has implemented the 'structured literacy' approach this year based on the Science of Reading.
-It is pleasing to see how quickly pick up the sound/letter relationships and these will be revisited throughout the year to increase memory retention.
+Our school has implemented the 'structured literacy' approach based on the Science of Reading and Learning.
+It is pleasing to see how quickly students pick up the sound/letter relationships and these will be revisited throughout the year to increase memory retention.

 The Tier 2 Reading Intervention Program (MultiLit) is offered for students who require assistance with decoding.

-Students were invited to undertake ICAS assessments and the Maths Olympiad.
+Students are invited to undertake ICAS assessments, Maths Olympiad and RoboCup.

 Specialists

-We have specialist teachers in the areas of LOTE (Auslan), Performing Arts, Physical Education, STEM (Science Technology Engineering Mathematics) and Library Resource Centre.
+We have specialist teachers in the areas of LOTE (Auslan), Performing Arts, Physical Education, STEM (Science Technology Engineering Mathematics) and Visual Arts.

 Extracurricular Activities